Wilfred/difftastic/README.md

 ## Demo: Wrapping Expressions

 Difftastic understands expression nesting.
-If you wrap an expression in an if statement, difftastic understand that the inner values are unchanged.
+If you wrap an expression in an if statement, difftastic understands that the inner values are unchanged.

 ![Elisp screenshot](img/elisp.png)